-What You Need to Know About Split Tunneling
+What to Know About Split Tunneling

 Today’s modern networks require flexibility to allow workers to work from multiple locations.
 One of the most common methods to achieve remote network access is a Virtual Private Network (VPN).
 VPN’s can come in all shapes and sizes, from hosted to on-premises, to in the cloud, and can be built to fit all needs.
 However, one topic that is often overlooked is whether or not to allow VPN users to utilize split tunneling.
 Webopedia defines split tunneling as “The process of allowing a remote VPN user to access a public network, most commonly the Internet, at the same time that the user is allowed to access resources on the VPN.”
 The idea is a user has a tunnel to the corporate network to access any apps or shared drives through the VPN connection while still utilizing the local internet connection of the remote user for access to the web or local resources.

 In terms of security, by enabling split tunneling you now have an open connection to your network which can send/receive traffic which does not pass through your organization’s perimeter security devices such as a firewall, IPS or IDS.
 This creates a situation where your organization cannot monitor web traffic on the remote device through the VPN connection.

 Utilizing a split tunnel can also increase the possibility of data exfiltration out of the organization.
 If any controls are in place to prevent copy and pasting of data, these controls may now be ineffective because traffic is being sent outside of the organization’s Data Loss Prevention system (DLP).
 While it is certainly possible for this to occur with a full VPN tunnel, the task of preventing that data loss becomes much more difficult with a split VPN tunnel.